On the algebraic K-theory of higher categories: Waldhausen fibrations

 is simply the identity morphism.
 This morphism is \emph{initial} among all the morphisms $F'$ of $G(X)$ such that $p(F')=f$; that is, for any morphism $F'$ of $G(X)$ such that $p(F')=f$, there exists a morphism $H$ of $G(X)$ such that $p(H)=\id_c$ such that $F'=H\circ F$.

 We call morphisms of $G(X)$ that are initial in this sense \emph{$p$-cocartesian}.
 Since a $p$-cocartesian edge lying over a morphism $\fromto{d}{c}$ is defined by a universal property, it is uniquely specified up to a unique isomorphism lying over $\id_{c}$.
-The key condition that we are looking for is then that \emph{for any morphism of $C$, there is a $p$-cocartesian morphism lying over it}.
+The key condition that we are looking for is then that \emph{for any morphism of $C$ and any lift of its source, there is a $p$-cocartesian morphism with that source lying over it}.
 A functor $p$ satisfying this condition is called a \emph{Grothendieck opfibration}.

 Now for \emph{any} Grothendieck opfibration $q\colon\fromto{D}{C}$, let us attempt to extract a functor $Y\colon\fromto{C}{\Cat}$ whose Grothendieck construction $G(Y)$ is equivalent (as a category over $C$) to $D$.
 We proceed in the following manner.
 To any object $c\in C$ assign the fiber $D_c$ of $q$ over $c$.
 To any morphism $f\colon\fromto{d}{c}$ assign a functor $Y(f)\colon\fromto{D_d}{D_c}$ that carries any object $y\in D_d$ to the target $Y(f)(y)\in D_c$ of ``the'' $q$-cocartesian edge lying over $f$.
 However, the problem is already apparent in the scare quotes around the word ``the.''
 These functors will not be strictly compatible with composition; rather, one will obtain natural isomorphisms